edinburghlivinglab/dds/_notes/week7-1.md

 *What data did you collect for the Fast Hack?
 What methods did you use to collect it, and how are you dealing with data management?*

 * Try to put *all* the relevant information about the data collection in the *Data* section.
 E.g.:
+	* How many respondents were there for each data collection?
+	* What categories of people provided data?
+	* Where did you collect the data?
 	* What questions were on your survey?
 (If too many, list these in an appendix.)
-	* How many respondents were there for each data collection?
-	* What categories of people provided data?

 ## Data isn't Neutral